ece362-purdue/proton-labs/lab2-interrupts/README.md

 >
 > Commit all your code and push it to your repository now.
 Use a descriptive commit message that mentions the step number.

-### Step 4: Configure FIFO interrupts
+### Step 4: Configure FIFO interrupts between processor cores

 > [!WARNING]
 > Multi-core programming may not be covered in lecture.
 If there are any doubts as to how this works, ask your lab instructor to clarify them.

 Now for the fun part!
-We're going to offload the keypad polling to the second core on your RP2350, and have it notify the first core when a key is pressed, letting it use that information without having it also check the keypad!
+We're going to offload the column pin driving to poll the keypad to the second core on your RP2350, and have it notify the first core when a key is pressed, letting it use that information without having it also check the keypad!
 This is a simplistic example of how you can dedicate one core to handling computation while receiving messages from the other core, which handles all external stimuli/responses.

-Your Proton's RP2350 has a total of four cores, two ARM-based, and two RISC-V-based.
+Your Proton's RP2350 microcontroller has a total of four cores, two ARM-based, and two RISC-V-based.
 ARM and RISC-V are examples of **instruction set architectures**, or different formats of machine code.
 That means that ARM cores can't execute RISC-V programs, and vice-versa.

 > At the time of writing (May 2025), we have not yet built in support for compiling to RISC-V in PlatformIO.
 If you really need this for some reason, like the project, you can use the [Pico SDK](https://github.com/raspberrypi/pico-sdk) directly from Raspberry Pi.

 On the Proton specifically, the ARM cores carry a lot more functionality like floating-point computations and security features at the cost of having to license the instruction set from ARM, while the RISC-V cores are free and open source (you can even see the Verilog used to make them [here](https://github.com/Wren6991/Hazard3)) and are meant more for academic experimentation.
 For the embedded labs, we'll just use the default ARM cores to simplify things.

-So here's what we're going to do:
+In this step, we're going to do the following:

 1. Core 0, the "main" core, will configure core 1 to set up the column driving and keypad interrupts.
 When it receives a message from core 1 with a key press, it will print out that event (for the time being).